helipilot50/orientdb-recommendation/README.md

 Author: Peter Milne

 **Recommendation engines** are used in applications to personalize the user experience.
 For example, e-commerce applications recommend products to a customer that other customers -  with similar behavior - have viewed, enjoyed, or purchased.
 News applications would use a real-time recommendation engine, as stories come and go quickly.
 These application additions improve the user experience, increase sales and help retain customer loyalty.
 This guide contains example code for a real-time, non-contextual, cosine-similarity based engine.
+This example uses **OrientDB** and **Spring Boot**.

-This example uses the **Spring Boot** application environment, a powerful jump-start into the versatile Spring Java based web application framework.
+**Spring Boot** application environment is a powerful jump-start into the versatile Spring Java based web application framework.
 With Spring Boot you can build powerful applications with production grade services with little effort - and easily launch and enjoy the enclosed example.
 This example can be translated into other frameworks.

 **OrientDB** is a Distributed Graph Database engine with the flexibility of a Document Database all in one product. (see [OrientDB](http://orientdb.com/))

 ##What you will build
 This guide will take you through accessing the Github repository containing the project, and creating a simple recommendation service.
-The provided engine will use Similarity Vectors to recommend a product - in the case of the example data set, movies - to a customer.
+The provided engine will use Similarity Vectors to recommend a product - in the case of the example data food Products - to a User.
 The algorithm for this is very elementary, and will provide a starting point for real-time recommendation research, but also will provide recommendations based on the demonstration data provided.

 To provide a recommendation in real-time, you will need a database that can retrieve your data very quickly, as several database requests will be necessary to do the full recommendation.
 If your database is too slow, you will find - even over reasonable data sets - that the recommendation time is slow.